 So, what I’m saying is that it’s always a good decision to pay off your debt and I again give you a virtual high-five for getting that all figured out.
 My advice is to pay it off as soon as possible because money in the bank = options.

 You could go home and not worry about being unemployed for a few months.
 You could go backpacking for a year.
-You could go back to school and study something totally unrelated to teaching.
+Or, you could go back to school and study something totally unrelated to teaching.
 You could teach on some remote tropical island for a pittance.
-You could do an unpaid internship to get your foot in the door.
+Perhaps you could do an unpaid internship to get your foot in the door.
 You could buy an apartment complex and become a real estate mogul.
 There are a lot of options available to you that simply aren’t when you have debt.

 More Details about Paying off Debt